simmessa/site/src/installation.md

 # for both
 make
 ```
 0. If built without error you can find the binary in `build/` directory.
-You will flash the .bin file using annepro2 tools
+You will flash the .bin file using annepro2 tools.
 ```bash
 # for C15
 annepro2_tools -t led build/annepro2-shine-C15.bin
 # for C18
 annepro2_tools -t led -i=[[interface_number]] build/annepro2-shine-C18.bin
 ```